quantify-os/quantify-scheduler/docs/source/reference/acquisition_protocols.md

 This acquisition protocol returns the result of the threshold comparison.
 I.e., it returns a `1` if the comparison is `True` and a `0` if it is `False`.
 It can also be used together with the {class}`~quantify_scheduler.operations.control_flow_library.ConditionalOperation` to execute instructions based on the threshold comparison result.

 Note that the _analog_ thresholded for registering a single trigger is set via the hardware configuration.
-For the QRM, the analog threshold is set via {class}`~quantify_scheduler.backends.types.qblox.SequencerOptions.ttl_acq_threshold` (see also {ref}`sec-qblox-sequencer-options`), while for the QTM this threshold setting is a dedicated hardware option called `in_threshold_primary`, see {ref}`sec-qblox-digitization-thresholds`.
+For the QRM, the analog threshold is set via {class}`~quantify_scheduler.backends.types.qblox.SequencerOptions.ttl_acq_threshold` (see also {ref}`sec-qblox-sequencer-options`), while for the QTM this threshold setting is a dedicated hardware option called `analog_threshold`, see {ref}`sec-qblox-digitization-thresholds`.

 The only available bin mode is `BinMode.APPEND`.